 The Eldene congregation met for worship at the Eldene Community Centre when it opened in 1973.
 It was intended for a church to be built in Eldene, but the idea was abandoned in favour of using the local authority centre.
 Previous worship was held in other local venues.
 Eldene had now become part of the new Dorcan Parish.

 In Liden, a small group first met for Holy Communion at the temporary community centre on 6th.
 October 1974.
 The church increased in number with the growth of the locality, meeting first of all in people's houses and then in the local primary school.
-A new church building, octagonal in shape, built in 1976 and dedicated on 20th.
-March 1977 and was joined to the new Liden Community centre.
+A new church building, St. Timothy's, octagonal in shape, built in 1976 and dedicated on 20th.
+March 1977 and was later joined to the new Liden Community centre in 1980.
 Liden was also part of the Dorcan Parish.
 St. Timothy's is unusual in being designed and built by the Environmental Services Department of the local authority and Richard Pedlar Architects.
 The brickwork is unique being a light brown engineering brick from the Cattybrook Brick Company, Almondsbury.

 A fuller history can be viewed here.